JiahaoWei-RH/addonplacementscore_collect/blog.md

 * `conditions`.
 Conditions contain the different condition statuses for this `AddOnPlacementScore`.
 * `validUntil`.
 ValidUntil defines the valid time of the scores.
 After this time, the scores are considered to be invalid by placement. nil means never expire.
 The controller owning this resource should keep the scores up-to-date.
 * `scores`.
-Scores contain a list of score name and value of this managed cluster.
-In above example, the API contains a list of customized scores: cpuAvailable and memAvailable.
+Scores contain a list of score names and values of this managed cluster.
+In the above example, the API contains a list of customized scores: cpuAvailable and memAvailable.

-All the customized scores information are stored in `status`, as we don't expect end users to update it.
+All the customized scores information is stored in `status`, as we don't expect end users to update it.
-* As a score provider, a 3rd party controller could run on either hub or managed cluster, to maintain the lifecycle of `AddOnPlacementScore` and update score into the `status`.
+* As a score provider, a 3rd party controller could run on either hub or managed cluster, to maintain the lifecycle of `AddOnPlacementScore` and update the score into the `status`.
 * As an end user, you need to know the resource name "default" and customized score name "cpuAvailable"and "memAvailable" , so you can specify the name in placement yaml to select clusters.
-For example, the below placement wants to select top 3 clusters with the highest cpuAvailable score.
+For example, the below placement wants to select the top 3 clusters with the highest cpuAvailable score.
   ```
   apiVersion: cluster.open-cluster-management.io/v1beta1
   kind: Placement